Unencrypted Endpoint Drive

 Add new Unencrypted Endpoint Drive policy

-• Review : No auto-remediation is performed and a ticket is raised and classified as requiring review.
+• Review : Coro performs no auto-remediation, and raises a ticket classified as requiring review.
 The ticket remains open until either the admin user closes it manually or the vulnerability is observed by the Coro endpoint agent as being resolved.

 Apply device policy labels